 Sermon Archive

-Below you will find the audio and video recordings, as well as text, of recent sermons from Pastor Liz and guest preachers.
+Below you will find the audio and video recordings, as well as text, of sermons from Pastor Liz and guest preachers.
 Edgewood also has a dynamic lay preaching program that all church members are invited to participate in.
 Lay Preachers meet as a group to learn about the sermon writing process, workshop their ideas, and practice preaching.
 Each lay preacher has an opportunity to give a sermon on Sunday morning during the year.
 You will see some of those sermons in this archive.

 Shame Cracked Open to Let in Love